zedpr0/hestiaDynamicDNS/README.md

 # HestiaCP Dynamic IP Updater

 Quite a simple concept, a node express app that acts like middleware to interface with your HestiaCP server and pass along the query parameters to the HestiaCP API.
+So that you can update a dns record in your server by running a GET request.

 ## How to use?